 Fired McCabe kept notes on Trump, as Comey did, and gave them to Special Counsel Mueller

-Newly fired FBI official Andrew McCabe reportedly kept personal memos on President Donald Trump that are similar to those compiled by James Comey on interactions with Trump, who axed Comey as FBI director.
+Newly fired FBI official Andrew McCabe kept personal memos similar to those compiled by James Comey on interactions with President Donald Trump, who axed Comey as FBI director.

-The memo disclosure on Saturday comes after McCabe, a onetime FBI deputy director, was fired late Friday by Attorney General Jeff Sessions.
+The memo disclosure on Saturday, confirmed to Fox News by a source close to McCabe, comes after the onetime FBI deputy director was fired late Friday by Attorney General Jeff Sessions.

-The Associated Press reported first on the existance of the memos and their content, after speaking to a person with direct knowledge of the situation who insisted on anonymity for lack of authorization to discuss the matter.

 McCabe gave a copy of the memos, which also included what Comey told him about his interactions with Trump, to Special Counsel Robert Mueller, who is leading a federal investigation into whether the Trump campaign colluded with Russia during the 2016 elections, according to The Wall Street Journal.